This is the only sheet pan dinner recipe you'll ever need.

 - Group the vegetables based on cooking times (listed below), placing those with longer cooking times in one bowl and those with shorter cooking times in a separate bowl.

 - Drizzle enough olive oil into each bowl to coat the vegetables.
-Sprinkle with salt and pepper (approximately 1 tsp salt and ½ tsp pepper).
+Sprinkle with salt and pepper (approximately 1 teaspoon salt and ½ teaspoon pepper).

 - Add garlic: Add a few whole garlic cloves (peeled) to longer cooking vegetables.
 For shorter cooking vegetables, add a teaspoon or two of chopped garlic.